Deed3Labs/Posts/REIT.md

 * Multi-purpose zoning and modular home expansion
 * Transforming raw land into **mixed-use, modular, regenerative communities**
-* Incorporating **sustainable building practices**, off-grid technology, and smart/renewable infrastructure
+* Incorporating **sustainable building practices**, off-grid technology, and smart infrastructure
 * Driving long-term appreciation while generating income along the way

 This approach balances **consistent dividend income** with **capital appreciation**, reinforcing the value of investor tokens and helping maintain the **soft peg to NAV**.